s2imon/iubenda-brazil-launch/README.md

     Brazilian tech bloggers can try iubenda & can use the policy for an entire year if they want.

-    We are also happy to give your readers an additional first-year free account.
+    We are also happy to give your readers an additional first-year discount on THEIR policies.

+How to get that discount:

+    Just get in touch with me and I'll set you up with a free account and a discount for your readers.

 ## Screenshots